dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 ms.assetid: 49775139-082e-442f-b5a2-dd402399b5d2
 ---

-# Getting Started with F# in Visual Studio Code with Ionide
+# Geting Started with F# in Visual Studio Code

 You can write F# in [Visual Studio Code](https://code.visualstudio.com) with the [Ionide plugin](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp), to get a great cross-platform, lightweight IDE experience with IntelliSense and basic code refactorings.
 Visit [Ionide.io](http://ionide.io) to learn more about the plugin suite.